 Option 2: Invite Only Session

 Of it, the game says “other players can only join if you invite them to play…”, and this is true.
-What the games doesn’t make clear is that in it, while the host can invite players, those invited players can also invite others.
-So it’s not a strictly private mode, but it’s close.
+What the game doesn’t make clear is that in it, while the host can invite players, those invited players can also invite others.
+So it’s not a strictly private session, but it’s close.
 In an invite only session, you can still play jobs and heists, get paid for doing your dailies (as long as one of the objectives doesn’t require Freemode play, which sometimes they do), but business are limited.
 You can nominally set them up, but in order to restock them and sell cargo (i.e. make any money from them), you have to be in Freemode.

 Option 3: Crew Session